ELF-Lab/ParserTools/csv2fst/docs/howto.md

-# Installation and running scripts
+# Installing and running scripts

 ## Compilation of the FST using the `Makefile`